“My spouse is joining me in the business.”

 Being in business with your spouse can be a blessing when it works!

 Still trying to figure out how to make the “husband-wife team thing” work?
-We have been doing it successfully for over 2 decades and coach couples regularly on growing together while growing their business.
+We have been doing it successfully for over 2 decades and regularly coach couples on growing together while also growing their business.